zsb87/SpeechRecognitionBenchmark/README.md

 ## DeepSpeech Model
 This is a wrapper of [DeepSpeech-Mozilla](https://github.com/mozilla/DeepSpeech).
 Architecture is from paper [Baidu's Deep Speech Paper](https://arxiv.org/abs/1412.5567).
 Framework is implemented by Mozilla.
-We use its speech recognition inference module and added the WER result part.
+We use its speech recognition inference module and implemented the WER result part.

 Decoder: CTC + language model beam search